MobileheadHolding/github-action-purge-packages/README.md

 # purge packages for the current repository

-Github Action that deletes the given package from the Github Package Registry.
+Github Action to purge items from the github registry - determined by age, package name and version.

 ## Options